flippant/parse/README.md

 `//parse autoexport [file name]`
 Automatically exports database every 500 actions.
 This interval can be changed in settings under autoexport_interval.
 Use command again with no file name, or 'off' to turn it off.

+`//parse interval [number]`
+Changes the interval rate at which the display boxes are updated.
+The default is '1', meaning the displays (if visible) will update every recorded action.
+This function shouldn't be needed and was just a poor fix to an old problem, but if there are enough actions occuring to cause lag from the display calculations, this would alleive it.
+(Also, you could always hide the display.)

 ### Logging
 As opposed to export, which saves the in-game database to an XML file, logging records each individual action's parameters to a file.
-For example, export will only save the total damage and total count of Flippant's Rudra's Storms against Wild Rabbits; but logging will save *how much* each Rudra's Storm did.
+For example, export will only save the total damage and total count of Flippant's Rudra's Storms against Wild Rabbits; but logging will save how much *each* Rudra's Storm did.

 Logging data is automatic, as long as the player being recorded is listed in the logger option of your settings.
 This is case-sensitive, and wildcard (\*) at the end of a name is permitted (this allows defensive data to be recorded easily, despite changes in name due to special indexing).